scottw2/scottw2.github.io/_posts/2022-07-16-a-few-charts-on-eu-energy.md

 In every EU country, the percentage of energy sourced from renewables has increased, but some states have performed much better than others.
 Sweden currently leads the way, with 52% of their energy supply from renewables, followed by Denmark and Finland.
 The largest improvement was in Denmark - 6% in 1990 to 40% in 2020.

-Interestingly, quite a number of EU countries started with less than 3% of their energy coming from renewables sources, but now generally source more than 10% of their energy from renewables (e.g. Poland, Lithuania and Germany).
+Interestingly, quite a number of EU countries started with less than 3% of their energy coming from renewable sources, but now generally source more than 10% of their energy from renewables (e.g. Poland, Lithuania and Germany).

 ![](/assets/images/a-few-charts-on-eu-energy/ren-line.png)
 *Figure 3: Renewables in the Mix*

-One final intriguing graphs is Figure 4, which shows the breakdown of renewables energy by source in each country.
+One final intriguing graph is Figure 4, which shows the breakdown of renewable energy by source in each country.

 ![](/assets/images/a-few-charts-on-eu-energy/ren-tree.png)
 *Figure 4: Renewable Energy Mix in the EU*